m4keithappy651/gcp/README.md

 Special thanks to:

-· prvtspyyy404 – for the vision, the name, and the insistence on perfection.
+· my group members/volunteers/assistants and to my friends– for the vision, the name, and the insistence on perfection.
 · Everyone who tested this in Qwiklabs, personal GCP accounts, and beyond – your logs made the difference.

 If this tool saves you time or helps you bypass restrictions, I've done my job.
 If you find a new edge case or a bug, open an issue – I'll be here.